 The training year begins at the beginning of the academic year through to middle of June the following year enabling you to take up employment from 1st July to schools that offer it.

-This practical course comprises a mix of classroom-based learning in a school to academic training on either generic “Professional Studies” lectures at a local KMT hub-training centre or “Subject Studies” training with the other Mathematics trainees at various locations across the partnership.
+This practical course comprises a mix of classroom-based learning in a school to academic training on either generic “Professional Studies” lectures at a local KMT hub-training centre or “Subject Studies” training with other Mathematics trainees at various locations across the partnership.

 The school that you are accepted to train in becomes your home school.
 Except for a short 6 week placement at a contrasting B placement school in the Spring term, you will remain at your home school for the duration of the course.